 Covered Health Care Service The Amount You Pay Designated Network and Network The Amount You Pay Out-of-Network What are the Limitations & Exceptions?
-Diabetes Self- Management Items Depending upon where the Covered Health Care Service is provided, Benefits for diabetes self-management items will be the same as those stated under Durable Medical Equipment (DME), Orthotics and Supplies and in the Outpatient Prescription Drug Plan.
+Diabetes Self- Management Items Depending upon where the Covered Health Care Service is provided, Benefits for diabetes selfmanagement items will be the same as those stated under Durable Medical Equipment (DME), Orthotics and Supplies and in the Outpatient Prescription Drug Plan.
 Depending upon where the Covered Health Care Service is provided, Benefits for diabetes selfmanagement items will be the same as those stated under Durable Medical Equipment (DME), Orthotics and Supplies and in the Outpatient Prescription Drug Plan.
 Benefits for diabetes equipment that meets the definition of DME are subject to the limit stated under Durable Medical Equipment (DME), Orthotics and Supplies.
-Durable Medical Equ uipment (DME), Orthotics s and Supplies ization Requirement that costs more that an \$1,000 (either retail pui otain prior authorization as rchase cost or cumulative obtaining any DME or orthotic retail rental cost of a single onsible for paying all charges What Is the Copayment or Coinsurance You Pay?
+Durable Medical Equ uipment (DME), Orthotics s and Supplies Prior Authorization Requirement For Out-of-Network Benefits, you must obtain prior authorization before obtaining any DME or orthotic that costs more than \$1,000 (either retail purchase cost or cumulative retail rental cost of a single item).
+If you do not obtain prior authorization as required, you will be responsible for paying all charges and no Benefits will be paid.
+What Is the Copayment or Coinsurance You Pay?
 This May Include a Copayment, Coinsurance or Both.
-10% 40% Benefits for dedicated speech generating devices and tracheo-esophageal voice devices are limited to the purchase of one device during the entire period of time a Covered Person is enrolled under the Plan.
+20% 50% Benefits for dedicated speech generating devices and tracheo-esophageal voice devices are limited to the purchase of one device during the entire period of time a Covered Person is enrolled under the Plan.
 Does the Amount You Pay Apply to the Out-of-Pocket Limit?
 Yes Yes To receive Network Benefits, you must obtain the DME or orthotic from the vendor the Claims Administrator identifies or Does the Annual Deductible Apply?
 Yes Yes from the prescribing Network Physician.
 Emergency Health Care Services - Outpatient What Is the Copayment or Coinsurance You Pay?
 This May Include a Copayment, Coinsurance or Both. \$150 per visit.
 Same as Network Note: If you are confined in an out-of-Network Hospital after you receive outpatient Emergency Health Care Services, you must notify the Claims Administrator within two business days or on the same day of

 Covered Health Care Service The Amount You Pay Designated Network and Network The Amount You Pay Out-of-Network What are the Limitations & Exceptions?
 Does the Amount You Pay Apply to the Out-of-Pocket Limit?
 Yes Same as Network admission if reasonably possible.
 The Claims Administrator may elect to transfer you to a Network Hospital as soon as it is Does the Annual Deductible Apply?
 No Same as Network medically appropriate to do so.
 If you choose to stay in the out-of-Network Hospital after the date the Claims Administrator decides a transfer is medically appropriate, Network Benefits will not be provided.
 Out-of-Network Benefits may be available if the continued stay is determined to be a Covered Health Care Service.
 If you are admitted as an inpatient to a Hospital directly from the Emergency room, the Benefits provided as described under Hospital - Inpatient Stay will apply.
 You will not have to pay the Emergency Health Care Services Copayment, Coinsurance and/or deductible.
 Allowed Amounts for Emergency Health Care Services provided by an out-of-Network provider will be determined as described below under Allowed Amounts in this Schedule of Benefits.
 Enteral Nutrition What Is the Copayment or Coinsurance You Pay?
 This May Include a Copayment, Coinsurance or Both.
-10% 40%
+20% 50%